piyalidas10/System_Design/Monolithic Architecture/README.md

 4. **Load Balancing:** Use load balancing to distribute incoming traffic across multiple instances of a monolithic application.
 This can help divide the work more evenly and improve scalability.
 5. **Database sharding:** If the database is a bottleneck, consider sharding the database to share data across multiple database instances.
 Each shard stores a small portion of the data, allowing for horizontal scaling of the database.

+## when is a monolith actually the right choice?

+1. **Startup and MVP's:** The truth is, monoliths are still a great fit for many real world situations, especially in the early stage of product, for example startup and MVP's.
+When you are trying to validate an idea quickly, you want to move fast.
+A monolith gives you speed, focus, and simplicity.
+You don't need the complexity of microservices just to test your product market fit.
+2. **Internal Tools:** Then you have your internal tools.
+Many dashboards, reporting systems, or admin panels used by a single team works perfectly well as monolith.
+There is no need to introduce service boundaries when everything is managed and used in-house.
+3. **Single team projects:** Then we have single team projects.
+When your team is small and communication is easy, a monolith helps keep your code centralized and collaborative.
+You avoid the overhead of service ownership and enter team contracts.
+4. **Early stage products:** Then early stage products you are still figuring out your core features.
+Requirements change rapidly.
+Starting with a monolith in this scenario lets you iterate without the friction of coordinating multiple services.